Return of the Mack: Chart performance

-"Return of the Mack" was very successful on the charts on several continents, peaking at number-one on both the RPM Dance/Urban chart in Canada and the Billboard Rhythmic chart in the United States.
-In Europe, it hit number-one in the United Kingdom in its sixth week at the UK Singles Chart, on 14 April 1996.
-The single spent two weeks at the top position.
-It entered the top 10 also in Austria, Belgium, Denmark, Germany, Ireland (2), the Netherlands, Norway, Sweden (2) and Switzerland, as well as on the Eurochart Hot 100 where it peaked at number five.
-Outside Europe, "Return of the Mack" also reached number-one in Zimbabwe, number two in Australia and on the Billboard Hot 100.
-In New Zealand, it peaked at number three, while peaking at number 17 on the RPM Top Singles chart in Canada.
+"Return of the Mack" reached number one in the United Kingdom during its sixth week on the UK Singles Chart, on 14 April 1996, and spent two weeks at the top.
+It entered the top 10 in Austria, Belgium (Flanders and Wallonia), Denmark, Germany, Ireland, the Netherlands, Norway, Sweden and Switzerland, as well as on the Eurochart Hot 100, on which it peaked at number five.
+Outside Europe, "Return of the Mack" reached number one in Zimbabwe, number two in Australia, and number three in New Zealand.
+In North America, it peaked at number two on the US Billboard Hot 100 and number 17 on the Canadian RPM 100 Hit Tracks chart.
+It additionally topped the Billboard Rhythmic Top 40 and RPM Dance charts.
+The single is certified platinum or higher in Australia, New Zealand, the UK and the US.

-The single earned a gold record in Denmark (45,000), France (250,000) and Germany (250,000), and a platinum record in Australia (70,000), New Zealand (10,000) and the US (1,400,000).
-In the UK, it was awarded with a 2× platinum record after selling 1,800,000 units.

 Music video

-The accompanying music video for "Return of the Mack" was directed by British director Jake Nava.
+The music video for "Return of the Mack" was directed by British director Jake Nava.
 It begins with Morrison arriving in London by Concorde flight in the evening.
 In his car (a silver Mercedes-Benz SL-Class) travelling towards the city, he starts singing.
 He has flashbacks of himself and his girlfriend, now ex.
 The car then stops in front of his ex and her new boyfriend standing by the street.
 The singer sings as he watches the new couple.
 Later he arrives at an underground club and hands the DJ a record which is immediately played.
 Shortly afterwards, the ex shows up in the club with her new guy.
 Standing in the crowd of dancing people, Morrison sings towards his ex.
 Then (in a flashback of the breakup) he sits down at a desk, inside an office.
 The ex comes in and sits down.
 They are confronting each other, and she ends up getting up, letting the chair fall as she leaves, looking at Morrison with a regretful face.
 The video ends with a close-up of Morrison sitting in the office in thoughts, while he smiles to the camera.

 The ex-girlfriend is played by then unknown model Suzannah Agrippa miming to a featured vocal performance by Angie Brown.
 Numerous other extras were friends of the director.